lquesada/AlienZeed/README.md

 Includes some Doom original sound effects as placeholders.
 However, this game was not used comercially ever and was developed as an assignment.

-Both the executable and source GameMaker file are provided.
+This repository contains the source GameMaker file.
+Download a compiled binary for Windows at https://github.com/lquesada/AlienZeed/releases.